SixArmDonkey/BackendEngineeringExercise/README.md

 The idea is to create either a generic abstraction/interface or one specific to a logging endpoint.
-The logging endpoint would contain instances of these visitor objects, and when a data logging event is processed, the cooresponding method on the visitor object is called.
+The logging endpoint would contain instances of these visitor objects, and when a data logging event is processed, the corresponding method on the visitor object is called.

 In the demo system, this is accomplished with the interface IEventLogVistor and by calling the method processEvent()